microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaOAuth2PermissionGrant.md

 This command gets the OAuth2 permission grants.

-### Example 2: Get All the OAuth2 permission grants
+### Example 2: Get all the OAuth2 permission grants

 ```powershell
 Connect-Entra -Scopes 'Directory.Read.All'